Counselling Workshop Darwin

 A 3 day supervisory training workshop

-Certificate of Attainment in Group and Individual Supervision
+Certificate of Attainment in Individual & Group Supervision

 A competent Clinical/Professional Supervisor for counsellors and psychotherapists and other mental health professionals should be able to conduct supervision sessions using various supervision interventions, provide effective evaluation and feedback to supervisees, and address the ethical and legal considerations of supervision.

 'Certificate of Attainment